NarenderSingh/spfx-commands/README.md

 # SharePoint Framework Commands

-SharePoint Framework Production 1 :
+A. SharePoint Framework: Deploying .sppkg app in Production:

 1. gulp build
 2. gulp bundle --ship
 3. gulp package-solution --ship

-Deploy same app with different name in same site app catalog.
+B. SharePoint Framework: Deploying .sppkg app in Producation with different name but in same app catalog.

 Steps:
 1. Go to dist folder and delete all the files and folders.
 2. Go to lib folder and delete all the files and folders.